“How dull it is to pause, to make an end,Alfred Lord Tennyson, Ulysses

 Tools deserve respect.
 Perhaps I’m superstitious, but I’m convinced that if we avoid rudely smearing salty sweat or spraying globs of spittle that would cause our tools to turn red and go away, they in turn will be less inclined to cause us to leak red sticky stuff.
 Some tools are vindictive if offended, donchano, and many of them can bite.

 The air on this earth contains dust and moisture.
 Dust often contains abrasive particles harder than steel as well as salts and other corrosive chemicals.
 We must keep these particles and chemicals away from our tools.

 Air also contains moisture that, given access and a temperature differential, can condense on steel tool blades causing condensation rust.

 Your humble servant discussed these matters in length in earlier articles about toolchests, but a critical criteria of proper storage is to prevent dust from landing on tools, and to prevent the tools from exposure to airborne moisture and temperature differentials.
 A closed, tightly sealed, clean container, cabinet, toolchest or toolbox is better for tool storage than pegboards or shelves.

 If Gentle Reader does not already have such a tool container of some sort, I urge you to procure or make one.

-The first problem with tool rolls is that they appear to protect the cutting edges of chisels and saws, but that is only wishful thinking because the delicate and dangerous cutting edges are only hidden behind a thin layer of cotton or leather.
+The first problem with tool rolls is that they appear to protect the cutting edges of chisels and saws, but that is only wishful thinking because the delicate and dangerous cutting edges are only hidden behind a thin layer of cotton or nylon.
 Guess what happens if you drop a cloth tool roll of sharp chisels onto a concrete slab.

 Do tool rolls protect tools against corrosion?
 No, in fact they can make it much worse because fibers in contact with steel, especially organic fibers such as cotton, can wick moisture to the steel producing corrosion.
 Please see the photos above.